Khushibhansali/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Show the follow-up work here.**\*\*
 ## Part F. Record

-For these videos, I incorporated an incentive of buying healthier items at the grocery store.
+For these videos, we incorporated an incentive to buy healthier items at the grocery store.
-\*\***Take a video of your prototyped interaction.**\*\* 2nd Attempt: Buying Box of pringles (chips)
+\*\***Take a video of your prototyped interaction.**\*\* 2nd Attempt: Buying a Box of Pringles (chips)
  - Video Link: https://drive.google.com/file/d/1spUfMA_TXJybp9jJPcvVQJMYZzTA__Mc/view?usp=sharing

-2nd Attempt: Buying Deoderant
+2nd Attempt: Buying Deodorant
  - Video Link: https://drive.google.com/file/d/1lcWbMIkx9WEMMb6cUzTg9HHFr6KkCxbJ/view?usp=sharing

-2nd Attempt: Buying box of blueberries
+2nd Attempt: Buying a box of blueberries
  - Video Link: https://drive.google.com/file/d/1dyHJbtJ1lSzUYCbZIcScNE2h41wzWrR5/view?usp=sharing

 **Please indicate anyone you collaborated with on this Lab.**
-I worked with my partner William Reid and was inspired by Europe's existing [NutriScore implementation](https://en.wikipedia.org/wiki/Nutri-Score) as photos on foods.
+I worked with my partner William Reid and was inspired by Europe's existing [NutriScore implementation](https://en.wikipedia.org/wiki/Nutri-Score) as photos of foods.
 But through this project, we got to make it a live interactive experience for all supermarket goods.